mike-goodwin/aws-vault-reference-infrastructure/README.md

 ### Vault Permissions ###
 For better isolation, each application has a dedicated secret backend mounted in Vault.
 Only the appropriate application server instance profile is allowed to call each secret backend.

 ## The client application ##

-A complement this reference infrastructure, there is a [sample Vault-aware application](https://github.com/mike-goodwin/aws-vault-reference-application).
+To complement this reference infrastructure, there is a [sample Vault-aware application](https://github.com/mike-goodwin/aws-vault-reference-application).
 The app shows how to dynamically fetch DB credentials and handle Vault lease renewals.

-To do:

-* Dynamic privilege elevation when fetching credentials

 ## About the authors ##
 We are not affiliated to Hashicorp or the Vault project in any way and any recommendations made are our own and not endorsed by Hashicorp.